jerolon/Tutoriales_Bioinfo/Tutoriales/ISHprobes.md

 Pick at least two pairs of primers and order them.
 This will save you headaches if a particular pair does not amplify.
 Good luck with your experiments.

-To come: (how to check for sequence and Antisense orientation)[Tutoriales/checarOri.md] when you get back the Sanger sequences from your primers
+To come: [how to check for sequence and Antisense orientation](Tutoriales/checarOri.md) when you get back the Sanger sequences from your primers